-According to the US Geological Survey’s most recent report on phosphate, global phosphate rock production came in at 263 million MT in 2017, up from 255 million MT in 2016.
+According to the US Geological Survey’s most recent report on the phosphate industry, global phosphate rock production came in at 270 million metric tons (MT) in 2018, up from 269 million MT in 2017.
 The increase was mainly the result of increased output in China and Saudi Arabia.

 China was the top phosphate rock producer last year by a long shot, putting out 140 million MT.
-Morocco and Western Sahara were in second place with output of 27 million MT.
-Active phosphate mines are present in a large number of other countries as well, including Russia, Tunisia, Jordan, Brazil, Israel, South Africa, Syria, Togo and Senegal.
+Morocco and Western Sahara were in second place with production of 27 million MT.
+Phosphate mining projects are present in a large number of other countries as well, including Russia, Tunisia, Jordan, Brazil, Israel, South Africa, Syria, Togo and Senegal.

-The largest phosphate reserves are found in Morocco, which is home to about 75 percent of global reserves.
+When it comes to phosphate resources, the largest phosphate deposits are found in Morocco, which is home to about 75 percent of global reserves.
 The US also holds large phosphate deposits, particularly in Florida, North Carolina, Idaho and Utah.
-The US produced 32.6 million MT of phosphate rock in 2017.
+The US produced 27 million MT of phosphate rock in 2018.